Farama-Foundation/ViZDoom/doc/DoomGame.md

 Added in 1.1.0

-Sets ticrate for ASNYC Modes - number of tics executed per second.
+Sets ticrate for ASNYC Modes - number of logic tics executed per second.
+Default Doom ticrate is 35.
+This value will play a game at normal speed.

 Default value: 35 (default Doom ticrate).